Benefits of Keeping Humidity

 Stop Rattling Keys and Noisy Action in Low Humidity

-Just as doors and drawers become loose in dry air, the keys of your piano may rattle or become mechanically noisy.
+Likewise, just as doors and drawers become loose in dry air, the keys of your piano may rattle or become mechanically noisy.
 When the wooden action parts shrink from dryness, they become loose and can move around.
 This will lead to premature wear of these parts and costly repairs in the future.

 Prevent Costly, Permanent Bridge and Soundboard Damage